dmlc/dgl/examples/mxnet/scenegraph/README.md

 ## Demo

-We provide a demo notebook of running the model with real-world pictures.
+We provide a demo script of running the model with real-world pictures.
 Be aware that you need trained model to generate meaningful results from the demo.